From Time Immemorial: Further debate

-The book, though widely acclaimed when it was issued, came to be treated with disdain by a number of scholars and historians, whose analyses gave rise to a controversy.
-In the pages of The New York Review of Books (March 1986), Daniel Pipes and Ronald Sanders, two of the book's early supporters, engaged in an exchange with Yehoshua Porath, one of its most vehement critics.
+The book, though widely acclaimed when it was issued, came to be regarded with disdain by a number of scholars and historians, whose analyses gave rise to a controversy.
+In the pages of The New York Review of Books in March 1986, Daniel Pipes and Ronald Sanders, two of the book's early supporters, engaged in an exchange with Yehoshua Porath, one of its most vehement critics.
 Pipes gave his overview of the state of the argument, stating Peters' work had "been received in two ways at two times.
 Early reviews treated her book as a serious contribution to the study of the Arab-Israeli conflict and late ones dismissed it as propaganda."

 In the exchange both Pipes and Sanders accepted some of the charges that had been leveled at the book.
 In reference to the harsh criticism, Sanders said that Peters had "brought this upon herself" and acknowledged that "patient researchers have found numerous examples of sloppiness in her scholarship and an occasional tendency not to grasp the correct meaning of a context from which she has extracted a quotation."
 Pipes stated that he would not dispute the technical, historical, and literary faults identified by the book's critics.

 Ronald Sanders argued that all of that does little to undermine the central thesis of Peters:

 But the fact remains that there is an original and significant argument at the heart of her book, and this has scarcely been dealt with by critics, apart from Mr. Porath, who only weakly challenged it.